 Blueberries are the gift that keeps on giving.
 Planted in the correct location and given plenty of light and water, they will live and produce fruits for decades.
 Choose several varieties that fruit at different times (early and midseason) for months of berries.
 Include a few that have been bred to thrive in pots, for berries outside the back door.

-Test soil for pH (a simple kit from the garden center) and adjust to a very acidic 4-to-5 range using sulfur (pelleted or powdered).
+- Test soil for pH (a simple kit from the garden center).
+Then adjust to a very acidic 4-to-5 range using sulfur (pelleted or powdered).
 Plants will grow in more alkaline soils, but fruiting and leaf production will likely be decreased.

-With their beautiful, jewel-like fruits (that are also so good for you–high in fiber and Vitamin C), raspberries are relatively easy to grow and—with proper care—plants can bear fruit for years.
-Choose either traditional types with long canes or newer varieties that have been bred to thrive in large containers, while still providing a full crop of berries.
+With their beautiful, jewel-like fruits (that are also high in fiber and Vitamin C), raspberries are relatively easy to grow.
+With proper care, these plants can bear fruit for years.
+Choose either traditional types with long canes or newer varieties.
+The later have been bred to thrive in large containers, while still providing a full crop of berries.

 Tips and Tricks: Raspberries generally grow from zones 3 – 9, but you’ll need a cultivar for your climate.

-Select a site with full sun and good air circulation.
-If planting a variety with long canes (as opposed to the compact varieties for containers) avoid places where high winds can whip the canes around and damage berries.
+- Select a site with full sun and good air circulation.
+If planting a variety with long canes (as opposed to the compact varieties for containers) avoid places with high winds.
+This can whip the canes around and damage berries.

 Tips and Tricks: From old-school brambles to new thornless compact ones, it’s all about the pruning.